 #3 Enhance Function of Hip Flexors and Gluteal Muscles

-Please cease all the forward spine flexion, toe touching, spine twisting activities.
-Greater lumbar spine range of motion is associated with more – not less, lower back pain problems.
+Eliminate forward spine flexion, toe touching, and spine twisting activities.
+Greater lumbar spine range of motion is associated with more – not less – lower back pain problems.
 Learn how to foam roll and mobilize the hip flexors and gluteal muscles.
 Prolonged sitting and most popular “cardio training” deadens these muscles.
 Properly functioning hip flexors and gluteal muscles keep the pelvis stable and take the stress off the lower back.
 Reawakening dormant gluteals and hip flexors are the magic that resolves long term lower back pain.

 #4 Focus on Single Leg Strength Training